kaifcoder/create-polyglot/README.md

 ```
 cd services/python && uvicorn app.main:app --reload
 ```

+### polyglot dev Command
+`create-polyglot dev` reads `polyglot.json`, launches Node & frontend services that expose a `dev` script, assigns each a colorized log prefix, and probes `http://localhost:<port>/health` until ready (15s timeout).
+Pass `--docker` to instead delegate to `docker compose up --build` for all services.

+If a service lacks a `dev` script it is skipped with no error.
+Non-Node services (python/go/java) are not auto-started yet unless you choose `--docker`.

 ### Docker & Compose
 For each selected service a Dockerfile is generated.
 A `compose.yaml` includes: